The Sun and The Moon - Chapter 19 - LiamHodsii (2024)

 “They ran a small workhouse, in the Lower City.
 The Shop, they used to call it.”

 Movement from the corner of her eye drew her attention, and Astra saw Karlach leant forward onto the back of a chair, alarmed.
 “Soldier, you don’t mean Xerem’s Workshop, do you?
 Near the docks?”
-When Astra nodded, her flame wreathed hands clenched tightly on the fragile wood. “f*cking hells.”
+When Astra nodded, her flame wreathed hands clenched tightly on the fragile wood.
+“Fucking hells.”

 Wyll was beginning to make the connection, a place of woe that yet bore the name of the Fist’s illustrious founder, and clarified sheepishly.
 “I’d never heard of that place, even before my exile.”